restfulapi/restful-api/README.md

 using that configuration.

 ###Adding additional fields for XML marshalling
-You can add additional fields not directly present in a groovy bean to its marshalled representation.
+You can add additional fields not directly present in a bean to its marshalled representation.

-The declarative xml groovy bean marshaller allows any number of closures to be added to marshall additional content.
+The declarative xml bean marshaller allows any number of closures to be added to marshall additional content.
 For example, let's say we want to add affordances to all of our xml representations.
 We will define a marshaller template containing the closure for the affordance, then add it to the marshallers:

-    jsonGroovyBeanMarshallerTemplates {
+    jsonBeanMarshallerTemplates {
         template 'xml-bean-affordance' config {
             additionalFields {Map map ->
                 def xml = map['xml']